WRANCORP/WRANSCAN/README.md

 ```
 ##⚠️ Disclaimer
-WRANSCAN is a forensic tool for security analysis & educational purposes only.
+WRANSCAN is a security tool for security analysis & educational purposes only.
 The developers are not responsible for any misuse.

 ##📩 Contact & Support
 ###🔹 Twitter/X: @WRANCORP